Jim89/guerrillr/README.md

 ### Package version information

-* 0.0.1 - initial package with one function to create project structure
+* 0.0.1 - initial package with one function to create project structure;
+* 0.0.2 - added create_wp() function to create and log new work products